minotte/Piscine_Data_Science/Data_Scientist_part_1/README.md

 #### Tasks
 Apply standardization (mean = 0, standard deviation = 1)
 Print the transformed data
-Recreate one graph from -----
-### Exercise 02 using standardized data
+Recreate one graph from using standardized data

 ***Formula***
 ``